Key Takeaways

 Why Is the "Search" Problem Actually a "Match" Problem?

-Most founders start by looking for a directory.
-They buy a subscription to a database, download a CSV of 500 VCs who "invest in SaaS," and start emailing.
-This is where most rounds fail.
+The search problem is a match problem because investor mandates expire faster than static databases update.
 According to NVCA's 2026 benchmarks, the "thesis decay" rate—how quickly an investor's active mandate shifts—is now under six months.
 An investor who loved Fintech in January might be "sector-full" by June.

 Furthermore, deliverability has become the ultimate gatekeeper.
 Google and Microsoft have implemented aggressive AI-driven spam filters that prioritize "person-to-person" communication patterns.
 If your fundraising software sends through a shared proxy or doesn't manage your domain reputation, your deck is being archived before a human associate ever sees the subject line.
 You don't just need a list; you need a system that ensures you are mathematically relevant to the person you are contacting.